Gestational Surrogacy in Kansas

 • Unmarried Same-sex couple using egg donor or sperm donor: No, only the biological parent can obtain a pre-birth order.
 The non-biological parent would have to do an adoption elsewhere.

-• Single parent using own egg or sperm: Yes but a post-birth order may be necessary to remove the Gestational Carrier from the Birth Certificate.
+• Single parent using own egg or sperm: Yes but a parentage action is necessary to remove the Gestational Carrier from the Birth Certificate.

 Can both Intended Parents be declared the legal parents in a pre-birth order if no parent is genetically related to the child?